Nazia-Karim-Khan-Oishee/Equery/README.md

 ### Upload Resource
 Users can contribute by uploading resources.
 Resources are available for all other authenticated users to access and can be uploaded as a PDF document.

-### Bookmark Resource
+### Bookmark Comments
-Users can bookmark a resource of their preference for easy access.
+Users can bookmark a comment of their preference for easy access.

 ### Voting System
 Users can upvote or downvote a question and comment.
 These votes can be used as a metric to evaluate the question's or comment's impact or authenticity.